raballew/okd-the-hard-way/docs/01-hypervisor.md

 VM.

-Each node of the cluster will get a 128G large disk attached to it, with exception of the services and storage nodes as their demand is slightly bigger:
+Each node of the cluster will get a 128G large disk attached to it, with exception of the services and storage nodes as their demand is slightly higher:

 ```bash
 # Bigger disk for services machine as it will serve a lot of content